What is Open Access?

 Funders with Open Access Requirements

-Results from publicly financed research should be available for everyone.
+Results from publicly financed research should be available to everyone.
 This is a requirement of numerous research financiers in Sweden and throughout Europe.

-More research funding bodies with Open Access requirements can be found in the Sherpa Juliet database.
+More research funding bodies with Open Access requirements can be found in the database Open Policy Finder.

 Open Access Publishing Agreements